MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-server-exclusions-microsoft-defender-antivirus.md

 This section lists the default exclusions for all roles in Windows Server 2016, Windows Server 2019, and Windows Server 2022.

-> [!NOTE]
+> [!IMPORTANT]
-> The default locations could be different than what's listed in this article.
+> - Default locations could be different than the locations that are described in this article.

-> [!NOTE]
-> The customer needs to refer to the product documentation for the software that didn't ship as a Windows feature or server role.
+> - See the manufacturer's documentation for information about exclusions for software that isn't included as a Windows feature or server role.

 ##### Windows "temp.edb" files